Saratoga Dermatology and Medical Spa

 Spider veins close to the skin’s surface that branch along the thighs and lower legs can cause you to be self-conscious.
 Fortunately, sclerotherapy is an effective and safe treatment with a proven track record of excellent results when performed by a highly trained provider, such as Dr. Buhac.
 During the minimally invasive treatment, Dr. Buhac injects a solution that damages the cells lining the inside of blood vessels.
 Ultimately, the targeted veins collapse and are replaced by healthy tissue.

 Sclerotherapy is best-suited for smaller, uncomplicated spider and reticular (“feeder”) veins, although it’s also an option for smaller varicose veins, too.
-Dr. Buhac uses Asclera® for sclerotherapy.
+Dr. Buhac uses Asclera® for sclerotherapy at her Saratoga Springs practice.
 A typical sclerotherapy session lasts between 15 and 45 minutes, depending on the extent of the treatment needed.
 Patients need to wear compression stockings or support hose at all times for the first 2 to 3 days after the procedure, and then during the day for the following 2 to 3 weeks.

 Some patients may require follow-up treatment sessions, which we schedule about 1 to 2 weeks later.